 A SARS-CoV-2 RNA dependent RNA polymerase (RdRp) is required to copy the viral genome and trigger the replication process in infected cells.
 The RdRp is a privileged target for drug discovery because its chemical inhibition can interfere with viral growth.
-Remdesivir, a nucleoside analogue approved by the FDA to treat COVID-19, provides a proof of concept that SARS-CoV-2 RdRp is a valuable target for antiviral development.
+Remdesivir, a nucleotide analogue approved by both the American FDA and Health Canada to treat severe forms of COVID-19, provides a proof of concept that SARS-CoV-2 RdRp is a valuable target for antiviral development.
 We develop and use screening technologies to identify chemical compounds and peptides that can target the RdRp machinery.
-SARS-CoV-2 genome replication and transcription involves up to five viral proteins in addition to RdRp.
+SARS-CoV-2 genome replication and transcription involve up to five viral proteins in addition to RdRp.
 Novel inhibitors not only serve to develop medications to combat epidemics, but also to better understand mechanisms of viral replication.
 Advanced biochemical studies are necessary to understand the complexity and dynamics of enzyme mechanisms, therefore providing an essential complement to structural data.
-This is particularly important when structural data has been obtained on partial complexes that may not adopt an adequate conformation.
+This is particularly important when structural data has been obtained on partial complexes that may not have adopted a fully functional conformation.

 Interfering with virus biogenesis?